robertk08/AudioProcessingScript/README.md

 ---

+## Testing & Code Quality

+- All core modules use **type hints** for better readability and maintainability.
+- The codebase is structured for easy testing and extension.
+- Linter errors are resolved; type: ignore is used only where necessary (e.g., for pydub slicing).
+- To add tests, use [pytest](https://docs.pytest.org/) and mock file/network operations as needed.

+---

 ## Contributing & Support

 - Found a bug?
 [Open an issue](https://github.com/robertk08/AudioProcessingScript/issues)
 - Want to improve the project?
 Submit a pull request!
 - Questions?
 Contact the author or contribute via the repository.

+---

+**Tip:**
+For best results, keep your dependencies up to date and review the logs for any failed downloads or processing errors.
+If you encounter issues with ffmpeg or yt-dlp, check your system PATH and ensure all dependencies are installed.